simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3424004: Missing label of Y axis when showing more than 1 chart in one component.
 * Fixed bug #3427569: Non painted X axis scale takes up unecessary space.
-* Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243
+* Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243 o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+Before this the translation was done into the values covered by the first x and y axes.
+By now the translation is related to the axes of the trace of the nearest point to the given mouse event.

 jchart2d-3.2.2 - September, 24th, 2011